Neurofibromatosis Type 2

 - Pain or numbness in the face

-- Visual problems such as double or blurry vision
+- Problems seeing, such as double or blurry eyesight

 - Weakness or tingling in the arms or legs

-- Bumps under the skin (tumor) or small flesh colored skin flaps—in adults may also have dark, rough, hairy patches over the tumors
+- Bumps under the skin or small flesh colored skin flaps

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.